We are currently at Stage 6 for Worship and Meetings/Gatherings.

 In closing, thank you for your graciousness in the midst of this interesting time we are living.

-You may download and print this document or keep scrolling and read it right here.
+You may download and print this document, updated May 2021, or keep scrolling and read it right here.

 Christ Lutheran Church of Fairbanks, AK